mmarinel/42RomaLuiss__Cpp02/README.md

 ![](https://github.com/mmarinel/42RomaLuiss__Cpp02/blob/master/formulas/bsp_points.gif)

-My solution to this problem was to describe each point inside a triangle as a [linear combination](https://en.wikipedia.org/wiki/Linear_combination#:~:text=In%20mathematics%2C%20a%20linear%20combination,a%20and%20b%20are%20constants.) of two vertices, such as
+My solution to this problem was to describe each point inside a triangle as a [linear combination](https://en.wikipedia.org/wiki/Linear_combination#:~:text=In%20mathematics%2C%20a%20linear%20combination,a%20and%20b%20are%20constants.) of two vertices after shifting the origin of our plane to the other one.
+We chose `A` as the origin of our new system of coordinates.

+That is the following

 ![](https://github.com/mmarinel/42RomaLuiss__Cpp02/blob/master/formulas/bsp_linear_comb.gif)